Smebra/ADVANCED-Solana-Raydium-Sniping-Bot/README.md

     `npm install`

+5. Remove The `.copy` from the `.env.copy` file and then open it & configure (Make Sure The Extension is .env & not .copy)

-5. Run the script by typing:
+6. Run the script by typing:

-    `npm run buy`
+    `npm run ssb`

-6. PRINT PROFITS
+7. PRINT PROFITS